-Items may be renewed for the loaning limit up to two times if the items are not on reserve for other patrons.
-Materials on reserve will be requested to be returned as soon as possible.
+Items will be automatically renewed for the loaning limit up to two times if the items are not on hold for other patrons.
+Materials on hold will be requested to be returned as soon as possible.
+Exceptions for automatic renewals include designated status "new" and the NCKLS traveling items; those items will be renewed only once.